SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

 \subsection{Canonicalization}

-As mentioned in \autoref{sec:training-testing}, the discriminator will alternately take the layouts generated by the generator and the good layout examples as inputs.
+As mentioned in Section~\ref{sec:training-testing}, the discriminator will alternately take the layouts generated by the generator and the good layout examples as inputs.
 However, the generated layout and good layout examples may have inconsistent node position distributions.
-For instance, the coordinate of each node in the good layout examples might be constrained within a certain numerical range, while the coordinate of the generated layouts is a real number without a certain range.
 Additionally, as the model is continuously evolving, the generator is also not guaranteed to produce a stable and consistent node position distribution throughout the training procedure.
 As a result, an inconsistent or even drastically changing input node position distribution may greatly increase the difficulty for the discriminator to learn.
 In order to stabilize training by avoiding out-of-distribution inputs, we introduce a canonicalization layer at the beginning of the discriminator as shown in \autoref{fig:model-archi}.
-The canonicalization layer stabilizes the node position distribution by throwing away all the non-essential information for determining the goodness of a layout, including center position, rotation angle, and original numerical scale of node positions.
-In other words, the canonicalization layer assigns each input layout a canonical representation that is geometrically similar to the original layout but consistent in node position distribution.
+It stabilizes the node position distribution by throwing away all the non-essential information for determining the goodness of a layout, including center position, rotation angle, and original numerical scale of node positions.
 With the canonicalized layouts, the discriminator input is guaranteed to be stable, which will thus speed up convergence, and facilitate generalizability over unseen layout examples.